How to Use Substring Functions in Excel (Types and Examples)

 7.2 SEARCH Function

-In Microsoft Excel, the SEARCH function returns generally the number of characters at which a specific character or text string is first found, reading from left to right.
-Moreover, it is available in Excel 2003.
-Usually, it works for both array and non-array Formulas.
-In addition to this, the SEARCH function is not case-sensitive.
+In Microsoft Excel, the SEARCH function returns the number of characters at which a specific character or text string is first found, counting from left to right.
+It works for both array and non-array Formulas.
+The SEARCH function is not case-sensitive.

 Syntax: